COVID-19’s vaccine, politics, and socio-economics: Are Caribbean nations pricing themselves out of future visits?

 BY R.D.MILLER

-As an example, are you a member of the LBGTQ and now plus community?
-My response is always, “I have friends who are straight, gay, bisexual, and some who are still trying to figure it out.”
+My reaction has always been, “I have friends who are straight, gay, bisexual, transgender and some who are still trying to figure it out.”

 I believe that many people avoid supporting important issues in our society because it may make them appear to be one of those over there.

-Nevertheless, this peace is simply using a small platform to share a few observations and thoughts with a few followers.
+Nevertheless, this peace is simply using a small platform to share a few observations and thoughts, and awareness.

-But, most importantly, to give a voice to some of those who are less fortunate to be who they are and cannot afford or have the means to protect themselves from violence and discrimination.
+But, most importantly, to provide a voice to some of those who are less fortunate to be who they are and cannot afford or have the means to protect themselves against violence and discrimination.

 I hope you continue to support all foundations, so let’s get started on what’s next I have to say.